 August 31st is National Overdose Awareness Day.
 Did you know over 70,000 individuals passed away due to a drug overdose in 2019?
 Soberman’s Estate founder, Mitch Prager, opened Soberman’s Estate in honor of his brother Jeff Prager, and his best friend Jerry Josen.
 Jeff passed away of an overdose in 2010.

-About 10% of the U.S. Population (that’s 32,820,000 individuals) has a Drug Use Disorder, and an estimated ¾ of individuals go untreated.
+About 10% of the U.S. Population (that’s 32,820,000 individuals) has a Substance Use Disorder, and an estimated ¾ of individuals go untreated.
 Knowing that so many people are struggling, and not seeking or receiving the treatment they need, how can we help prevent overdose?
 One of the most important ways we can help is learn and share educational resources in order to reduce stigma, and save lives.

 Communicating With an Individual Who Has a Substance Use Disorder